shanehoey/snooey/README.md

-# Snooey - A Remote Jekll Theme
+# Snooey - A Remote Jekyll Theme

 Snooey - A simple but extensive Jekyll theme that I use across multiple websites, including [shanehoey.com](https://shanehoey.com)